 This is the initial public offering of our common stock.
 No public market currently exists for our common stock.
-We are offering all of the prospectus shares of our common stock offered by this
+We are offering all of the 6,250,000 shares of our common stock offered by this prospectus.
+We expect the public offering price to be between \$14.00 and \$16.00 per share.